 - Serve hot!
 If you would like a starch potato noodles are great as is rice.

 This soup is great for intestinal health.
 It reduces inflammation in the gut and primary organs of the body such as the liver and kidneys.
-The combination of ginger (regulates kidneys), garlic (regulates pancreas) and shallots (regulate the hear) all greatly boost the immune system.
+The combination of ginger (regulates kidneys), garlic (regulates pancreas) and shallots (regulate the heart) all greatly boost the immune system.

 Ginger has many benefits including anti-inflammatory aid (primarily to the gastrointestinal system as well as reducing inflammation in joints (arthritis)).
 It is beneficial in detoxification and elimination of waste from the body.
 Furthermore, ginger has shown to have benefits against colorectal cancer.
 Gingerol an active compound in ginger may prevent the development of colorectal cancer cells.
 Ginger also has benefits as an antioxidant for boosting the immune system (that it when you’re sick, or better yet as a preventative).